HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 Let's look deeper by checking a few eligibility criteria that are quite a common cause and easily measurable using lab data.

 One of the "usual suspects" is the `unload` event that is triggered when a user navigates away from a page.
 Due to its unreliable behaviour and its incompatibility with how bfcache preserves a page's stage, `unload` event makes the page ineligible for bfcache.
 Important to note here is that this feature is specific for browsers on desktops.
 Mobile sites ignore the `unload` event.
-This behavior could explain CLS improvement over the years gap between mobile and desktop numbers from  Figure xxx: *The percent of websites having good CLS, segmented by device and year.*
+This behavior could explain CLS improvement over the years gap between mobile and desktop numbers from  [Figure 11.30: *The percent of websites having good CLS, segmented by device and year.*](#fig-30)

 {{ figure_markup(
   image="unload-usage.png",